 Taught modules consist of:

-• Statistics and Experimental Design for Bioscientists (10 credits; compulsory for masters programmes)
+Statistics and Experimental Design for Bioscientists (10 credits; core for MSc)

 This includes: principles of experimentation in agrifood science, basic statistical principles, experimental design, hypothesis testing, sources of error, analysis of variance, regression techniques, presentation of data, use of Genstat for data analysis.
 There are two routes through the module; one focusing on crop improvement and one focusing on more general issues.

-• Work based research project (60 credits; masters programme only)
+Work based research project (60 credits; MSc only)

 In this dissertation module you will have the opportunity to undertake an individual and substantial piece of work in an area of personal interest relevant to agrifood science, involving the application of investigative, critical and analytical skills, and the presentation of a report (12,000–15,000 words) of the process and outcome of the work, together with a viva voce examination.